-Voters recently approved the use of medical marijuana in Missouri.
+Medical marijuana has been approved for the use in Missouri.
 However, marijuana is still illegal under federal law and, except for those authorized to use it medicinally, illegal in the state of Missouri.
 The Summersville School District prohibits the possession or use of any illegal substance on district property, transportation or district events.
 Because marijuana is still illegal under federal law, this prohibition applies even to those who are legally authorized to use marijuana medicinally.
 CBD oils and essential oils are also prohibited.
 Thank you for helping us to keep our schools drug free.